 If you plan to follow a marijuana treatment plan.
 Please download, print and complete the Medical Marijuana Consent Form

-Medical Marijuana Introduction
+Medical Marijuana Gainesville Introduction

 What is medical marijuana?

+In the first place, you should know what medical marijuana is.
 The term medical marijuana refers to using the whole, unprocessed marijuana plant (or its basic extracts) to treat certain conditions.

 CBD (which stands for cannabidiol) is an extract found in hemp plants (a variety of the marijuana plant) which has very little, if any, intoxicating properties.
-Marijuana itself has more than 100 active components, including THC (which stands for tetrahydrocannabinol) which is the chemical that causes the “high” that goes along with marijuana consumption.
+Marijuana itself has more than 100 active components.
+This including THC (which stands for tetrahydrocannabinol) which is the chemical that causes the “high” that goes along with marijuana consumption.
 CBD-dominant strains have little or no THC, so patients rarely communicate alteration in consciousness according to a medical marijuana doctor in Gainesville.

 The U.S. Food and Drug Administration (FDA) hasn’t approved marijuana (the plant) for treating any health problems.
 However, some states allow its use for certain health purposes.